-Oversized sunglasses have been fashionable for years now, and this trend doesn't show any signs of budging -- making these UV-protection sunglasses a fabulous addition to your product catalog.
+Retro sunglasses have been fashionable for years now, and this trend doesn't show any signs of budging -- making these retro sunglasses a fabulous addition to your product catalog.

 Selling scarves can generate significant revenue.
 There are tons of people out there who love the Grace Kelly, Audrey Hepburn vibe, and it's up to you to use this to your advantage.

 There's also the "buy dad/grandad a scarf at Christmas" trend which crops up each year, so you can't go wrong!